carrdata2923/Database-Project/README.md

 The `industries` table includes:

-* `industry_id`, which specifies the unique identifier to the industry as a `INTEGER`.
+* `industry_id`, which specifies the unique identifier to the industry as `INTEGER`.
 This column thus has the `PRIMARY KEY` constraint applied along with  AUTOINCREMENT.

 * `industry_name`, which specifies the name of the industry as `TEXT`, given `TEXT` is appropriate for name fields.
 NOT NULL UNIQUE constraints apply to ensure that every industry has a name and that no two industries have the exact same name.

 The `StockIndustries` junction table includes:

-* `stock_symbol`, which specifies the unique identifier for the stock as a `TEXT`.
+* `stock_symbol`, which specifies the unique identifier for the stock as `TEXT`.
 This column thus has a composite `PRIMARY KEY` constraint applied along with `industry_id`.
 There is ON DELETE RESTRICT constraint on the FOREIGN KEY referencing "StockSymbols" table to prevent the user to delete records from "StockSymbols" if if there are still records in "StockIndustries" associated with that stock.

-* `industry_id`, which specifies the unique identifier to the industry as a `INTEGER`.
+* `industry_id`, which specifies the unique identifier to the industry as `INTEGER`.
 There is ON DELETE RESTRICT constraint on the FOREIGN KEY referencing "Industries" table to prevent the user to delete records from "Industries" table if there are still records in "StockIndustries" associated with that industry.